mmikhasenko/LM-Notes-HadronPhysics/2024-Lecture-04.md

 Several laboratories explore these mechanisms:

--**Belle II (Japan) and BESIII (China)**: These experiments collide electrons and positrons, which annihilate to produce intermediate states that decay.
+- **Belle II (Japan) and BESIII (China)**: These experiments collide electrons and positrons, which annihilate to produce intermediate states that decay.
 The resulting particles are studied to understand hadron properties.
 - **LHC (CERN)**: Here, protons (not proton-antiproton pairs) are collided, producing a high-energy environment with many particles.
 Among these are long-lived particles like $B$ and $D$ mesons, which travel a few millimeters before decaying.
 Detectors track these particles, distinguishing primary and secondary vertices.

 Another class of experiments uses **hadronic production**, where a hadron is fired at another hadron without fully describing the kinematics.
 These are typically fixed-target experiments, such as:

--**GLUEX (Jefferson Lab)**: Uses a photon beam on a hydrogen target.
+- **GLUEX (Jefferson Lab)**: Uses a photon beam on a hydrogen target.
 - **COMPASS (CERN)**: Uses a pion beam on a hydrogen target.

 In these setups, the target particle is either excited or scatters, providing another way to study hadrons.